Walorski Announces 2019 Congressional Art Competition

 Winning Artwork Will Be Displayed in U.S. Capitol for One Year

-WASHINGTON – U.S. Rep. Jackie Walorski (R-Ind.) today announced the 2018 Congressional Art Competition and invited high school students throughout Indiana’s 2nd District to submit their original artwork by Friday, April 13th.
+MISHAWAKA, Ind. – U.S. Rep. Jackie Walorski (R-Ind.) today announced the 2019 Congressional Art Competition and invited high school students throughout Indiana’s 2nd District to submit their original artwork by Friday, March 29th.

-“Every spring I look forward to seeing the wide variety of artwork from our incredibly talented young Hoosier artists,” Congresswoman Walorski said.
-“I encourage all interested high school students in the 2nd District to take this opportunity to showcase their hard work, passion, and creativity.”
+“Each spring I look forward to the chance to celebrate the talents of young Hoosiers artists and help them share their artistic passion and skill,” Congresswoman Walorski said.
+“I encourage all interested high school students in the 2nd District to take this opportunity to showcase their hard work, creativity, and enthusiasm for art.”